futakw/starter-academic/content/publication/2_P2P/index.md

 ---
-title: "Bidding Agent for Electric Vehicles in Peer-to-Peer Electricity Trading Market considering uncertainty"
+title: "Bidding Agent for Electric Vehicles in Peer-to-Peer Electricity Trading Market considering uncertainty [EEEIC 2020]"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here